InfoAmazonia/jeo-plugin/docs/map-post.md

 ![Map settings](img/map-settings.png)

+When visualizing a map in a post, clicking with right button of the mouse and dragging it makes the map rotate.
+Also, scrolling the mouse wheel changes the map zoom.
+Both of these options can be enabled or disabled with the checkboxes.

 ## Map layers

 On the **Map layers** panel, you can visualize all the layers which are part of the map.